 "These findings take us one step closer to understanding how FGF21 works, and as an extension of that to be able to use FGF21 to help people live longer and healthier lives."

 Despite the popularity of high protein 'Paleo' diets, our research suggests the exact opposite may be best for us as we age.

-In the first ever study to assess how certain macronutrients interact with each other to influence FGF21 level, researchers fed 858 mice one of 25 diets that varied in protein, carbohydrate, fat and energy content.
+In the first ever study to assess how certain macronutrients interact with each other to influence FGF21 level, mice were fed one of 25 diets that varied in protein, carbohydrate, fat and energy content.
 These diets ranged from five to 60 percent protein and five to 75 percent carbohydrate and fat.